 French Oak

-Chardonnay aged in French oak barrels tends to be more subtle.
+When aged in French oak barrels, wines tend to be more subtle.
 French oak imparts flavours of vanilla, toast, and spice.
 The oak integrates seamlessly with the wine, allowing the fruit and terroir to shine through.
 This style is typical in Burgundy, where the focus is on elegance and complexity.

 American Oak

-Chardonnay aged in American oak tends to have more pronounced oak flavours, such as coconut, dill, and sweet spices.
+Wines aged in American oak tend to have more pronounced oak flavours, such as coconut, dill, and sweet spices.
 The texture may be creamier, and the oak influence is more noticeable.
 This style is popular in California and parts of Australia, where the goal is to create richer, more opulent wines.

-The quest for the best Chardonnay leads wine enthusiasts to different corners of the world, exceptional examples can be found all over.
-Here are some notable regions and producers known for their outstanding Chardonnays:
+The quest for the best leads wine enthusiasts to different corners of the world, exceptional examples can be found all over.
+Here are some notable regions and producers known for crafting outstanding wines:

 Burgundy, France